caroso1222/ng-popups/README.md

 Feel free to open issues, shoot PRs, reach out on [twitter](https://twitter.com/caroso1222), etc.

 This is really just a good ol' Angular CLI project.
 Feel free to clone the project and play around if you feel like adding new features or fixing bugs.

-All the library code lies inside `./app/lib/src`.
+Run the demo via `npm start`.
+All the library code lies inside `projects/ngdialogs`.

 ## Licence